Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Methods

 Consider the case of a Hamiltonian $H_n$ on a $d$-dimensional lattice of $n$ qubits $\mathcal{H} \cong (\mathbb{C}^2)^{\otimes n}$, such that

 where the $h_x$ is a nearest-neighbour local interaction with $\|h_x\| \leq 1$, translated to position $x$ in the lattice, so that $H_n$ is translationally invariant.

 If one is only interested in simulating the finite-time dynamics of a few local observables $\Omega_{\obs}$ which are contained within a small neighbourhood of the origin, starting from a state $\rho = \proj{0}^{\otimes n}$, then it is sufficient (up to exponentially small error) to simulate a far smaller subsystem, corresponding to the Lieb-Robinson light cone, as in \cref{fig:lrsimulation}.
-This situation is studied in \cite{trivedi2022quantum}, in particular for the thermodynamic limit $n\rightarrow\infty$.
+This situation is studied by Trivedi et al.\cite{trivedi2022quantum}, in particular for the thermodynamic limit $n\rightarrow\infty$.

 Let $H_m = \sum_{y=1}^m h_y$ be the simulator Hamiltonian, defined identically to $H_n$ but on a lattice of size $m < n$, $\mathcal{H}^\prime \cong (\mathbb{C}^2)^{\otimes m}$.
 We encode $\rho$ and $O$ simply by restricting them to the smaller subsystem.
 Then a simulation of an observable $O \in \Omega_{\obs}$ up to accuracy $\epsilon$, satisfying